-2. Make the flax eggs by mixing the flax meal with the water and leave to set for about 10 minutes.
+2. Make the flax eggs by mixing the ground flax seeds with the water and leave to set for about 10 minutes.

-3. Blend the four, ground almonds, baking powder and salt until evenly combined.
+3. Whisk the flour, ground almonds, baking powder and salt until evenly combined.

-4. Once the flax eggs have set whisk with the algave nectar, then add the orange zest and juice.
+4. Once the flax eggs have set whisk with the agave nectar, then add the orange zest and juice.